sainathyai/MathSageAI/docs/PROJECT_PLAN.md

 **Priority:** Medium
 **Approach:**
 - Auto-scroll to latest message
-- Typing indicators when AI is responding
+- Typing indicators when AI is responding (owl avatar with pulsing animation)
 - Message timestamps
 - Smooth animations for message appearance
 - Loading states for image uploads
 - Error messages displayed clearly
+- Brand-consistent UI with owl mascot and gradient theme

 **Success Criteria:**
 - Chat feels responsive and smooth
-- Users know when AI is thinking
+- Users know when AI is thinking (owl avatar indicates MathSage AI)
 - Errors are clear and actionable
-- Professional appearance
+- Professional appearance with consistent branding

 ---